chriswayg/ansible-initial-server/README.md

 - Partitions: 1 primary ext4 root partition /dev/sda1 (no swap); Grub on MBR
 - an auto-install 'preseed.cfg' file can be used to speed-up the initial install

+Use with a default install of **Ubuntu 20.04** server ISO
+- installed from ubuntu-20.04.x-legacy-server-amd64.iso (not live-server!)
+- Software: Standard System Utilities and SSH Server (Standard and Server in Ubuntu)
+- Default user `deploy` (customizable)
+- Partitions: 1 primary ext4 root partition /dev/sda1 (no swap); Grub on MBR
+- an auto-install 'preseed.cfg' file can be used to speed-up the initial install

 Use with a default install of **OpenBSD 6.x** server ISO
 - installed from install6x.iso
 - installed with all file sets (or drop optional -comp* -game* -x*)